2025-2026 ADMISSION INFORMATION

 Notice: California Northstate University does NOT accept or otherwise participate in any federal direct student loan program (Title IV) funding, any federal veterans' benefits program (Title 38) funding, or any other government student loan program funding.

-All qualified applicants must interview for admission into the Doctor of Pharmacy program.
-A modified multiple mini interview (MMIs) approach is used.
-A writing sample is also a required component of the interview.
-The interview is designed to assess a variety of factors including: interest in the program and profession of pharmacy, oral and written communication skills, maturity, dedication, critical thinking, and an assessment of the applicant’s ability to complete the program successfully and advance in the field of pharmacy.
-The interview may also be used to determine if the student has the English language proficiency to complete instruction in the English language since English is the only language of instruction.
+All qualified applicants must interview and complete a writing sample for admission into the Doctor of Pharmacy program.
+A modified multiple mini- interview (MMIs) approach is used, which consists of two separate interviews with faculty where the applicant is asked situational-based questions.
+The interview is designed to assess a variety of factors including interest in the program and profession of pharmacy, oral and written communication skills, maturity, dedication, critical thinking, and an assessment of the applicant's ability to complete the program successfully and advance in the field of pharmacy.
+The interview may also be used to determine if the student has the English language proficiency needed to successfully complete the program.
+Interviews are conducted virtually via Zoom; however, prospective applicants are encouraged to visit our campus and can contact COPadmissions@cnsu.edu to schedule an on-campus appointment.

 General Admissions Requirements